The Course:

 174.616592

-5 km E of Mangawhai / 68 km SE of Whangarei / 100 km N of Auckland.
+5 km SE of Mangawhai / 68 km SE of Whangarei / 100 km N of Auckland.

 Tara Iti

-Tara Iti Golf Club: Laid out alongside a pristine beach, ninety minutes northeast of Auckland, Tara Iti is being hailed by some in the same way as several other modern retro-links style layouts.
+Tara Iti Golf Club: Laid out alongside a pristine beach, ninety minutes northeast of Auckland, Tara Iti is hailed by many in the same way as several other modern retro-links style layouts.
 Its comparator list (including other notable Doak designs) includes the likes of Barnbougle Dunes, Bandon Dunes, Cabot Cliffs and King Island's Cape Wickham.
 One big difference, however, is that Tara Iti is a private golf club.
+Unless invited to play by a member, outside visitors are not able to sample this very special Tom Doak design.

 Beyond Tara Iti's rolling undulating fairways there's plenty of sand, but no bunkers (you can ground your club anywhere).
 Doak's open links-style layout, with holes inspired by Cypress Point and the great links of Britain and Ireland, offers stunning views of the Hauraki Gulf, offshore islands and the spectacular Pacific Ocean beyond.